-Many of our users have told us that guided authoring helps them think through their process or procedure, which enables them to figure out ways to make the process itself better and more efficient.
+Many of our users have told us that guided authoring helps them think through their process or procedure, enabling them to figure out ways to make the process better and more efficient.
 One of our users took a complex data conversion process that took two days and transformed it into a two-hour push-button procedure that anyone on the dev team could perform.

 #6 Reduced Risk

 Guided authoring ensures that authors don’t leave out key information needed to reduce risk and liability.
 For example, guided authoring ensures that authors include important details such as warnings and risks before they begin the task.
 If it's imperative that authors provide certain pieces of information, you can make those fields required in Zavanta.
 Authors are either warned or cannot leave the document until they provide the information.

 With Zavanta, policies and procedures or sections of them can be embedded or linked into third-party applications such as a CRM or LMS.
 Guided authoring ensures that authors provide all the necessary information the users of those applications need.
 With Zavanta’s customized pop-up and onscreen advice, you can give authors special instructions and guidelines for specific situations.